 We cannot risk a military confrontation between the world’s two most heavily armed nuclear states–the United States and Russia or the risk of a nuclear accident at one of Ukraine’s many nuclear power plant facilities.
 We cannot tolerate the senseless loss of Ukrainian and Russian lives, the mass suffering of refugees, and the economic hardship on ordinary people that sanctions will impose.

-What we need instead is vigorous diplomacy to promote de-escalation and seek a negotiated solution, to avoid war and advance the Minsk II diplomatic process.
-That will be in the best interest of all NATO nations, the Russian people, all the people of Ukraine, and the world community.
+What we need instead is vigorous diplomacy to end the war, get Russia to withdraw its troops, achieve a negotiated solution, and advance the Minsk II diplomatic process.
+That will be in the best interest of all NATO nations, the Russian people, all the people of Ukraine and the world community.